iseestorms/weatherstation/readme.md

 * Setup wifi: "sudo raspi-config" then "network" (set WiFi name and password and enable "Wait for network at boot")
 * Reboot and ensure you have network from CLI (If the WiFi hardware fails to connect to your WiFi consider installing NOOBS https://www.raspberrypi.org/downloads/noobs/ as Raspian did not work well for me in some cases)

+### Setup Troubleshooting

+* Use the command "whoami" to verify the logged in user after boot is "pi"

 ### Wiring Schematic Image (Draft)